chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

   * comments made on event video hosting services
   * comments made on the official event hashtag or panel hashtags

 Event organizers will enforce this code throughout the event.
-Event organizers may inform the Python Code of Conduct team of incident reports and resolutions.
+Each event is required to provide a Code of Conduct committee that receives, evaluates, and acts on incident reports.
+Each event is required to provide contact information for the committee to attendees.
+The event Code of Conduct committee may (but is not required to) ask for advice from the Python Software Foundation Code of Conduct work group.
+The Python Software Foundation Code of Conduct work group can be reached by emailing <conduct-wg@python.org>.

 [FIXME: Policy question: should PSF event organizers be required to inform the Python Code of Conduct of all reports and their resolutions?
 Or only ones that are still open or where a person has a behavioral modification plan that applies to multiple Python spaces?]